billowdev/exclusive-go-hexa/secondary-adapter-repositories-deisgn-pattern.md

 # The design pattern for repositories adapters
-Three different approaches to handling transactions across multiple repositories
+Three different approaches to handling transactions across multiple repositories let's example business context in `Order` and `Document`
 - Abstract Repository Combining Two/Multiple Repositories
 - Transactor Repository (TransactorRepo)
-- Transaction at the Repository Level (BeginTransaction Method) Let's explore the pros and cons of each, and I'll provide guidance on which might be the most suitable given your needs.
+- Transaction at the Repository Level (BeginTransaction Method) Let's explore the pros and cons of each, and I'll provide guidance on which might be the most suitable...

 ## Approach 1: Abstract Repository Combining Two/Multiple Repositories (OrderDocumentRepo)
 In this approach, you create an OrderDocumentRepo that combines both the OrderRepo and DocumentRepo into a single abstract repository, managing the transaction within this repository.